 An MSP is a company that takes on primary responsibility for managing an organization's contingent workforce program.
 An MSP may or may not be independent of a staffing supplier.

-Outlets are the number of branches and inhouse locations.
+Outlets are branches and inhouse locations combined.

 Within outplacement we counsel and support organizations in situations when a contract between an employer and an employee has to be ended because of a strategic decision or other reasons.
 We assist employees in their search for a suitable job to make the transition as smooth as possible.